nkdAgility/azure-devops-migration-tools/docs/why.md

 # Why use VSTS Sync Migration Tools
-The main migration tool for TFS has allways been the TFS Integration Tools which is sadly no longer supported.
+The main migration tool for TFS has always been the TFS Integration Tools which is sadly no longer supported.
 Indeed it only loosely supported versions of TFS after 2010 and had a lot of bugs.
-It was very dificult to configure and run.
+It was very difficult to configure and run.
 This tool hopes to solve some of that by providing support for TFS 2015 and Visual Studio Team Services (VSTS).

 It solves: